crasride/holbertonschool-system_algorithms/README.md

 <summary>What are the most common applications of pathfinding:</summary>
 <br>

-Pathfinding algorithms find widespread applications in various fields, such as robotics, video games, logistics, network routing, and navigation systems.
-They are essential for optimizing routes for vehicles, planning movements for characters in games, or determining efficient paths for delivery trucks.<br>
+`Pathfinding` algorithms find widespread applications in various fields, such as robotics, video games, logistics, network routing, and navigation systems.
+They are essential for `optimizing` `routes` for vehicles, `planning` movements for characters in `games`, or determining efficient paths for delivery trucks.<br>

 </details>